Arunprabhu-t/cloud-devops-engineer-training/7-aws-cloud/Tasks.md

 ## Task 2 : EC2 Deep Dive

-- Create 2 Ec2 isnatnces with server1 and server2
+- Create 2 Ec2 instance with server1 and server2
 - Select Key-pair aws-unix
 - Select the security group rangarajbk_allowall
 -  Add the below in user-data